-May just happens to be National Bike Month and today is Bike to Work Day is Friday.
-So clearly the world is trying to tell you to get pedaling.
-Though the weather, crazy drivers and not showing up to work dripping sweat can be some things you have to think about, riding your bike to work is actually totally doable.
+It just so happens to be National Bike Month, and today is Bike to Work Day.
+So clearly the world is trying to tell you it’s time to get pedaling!
+Though the weather, crazy drivers and not wanting to show up to work dripping in sweat can be deterrents, riding your bike to work is actually totally doable – and has tons of benefits.
+If you’re looking for a great way to get around, why not try biking?
 According to Bolt Insurance Agency, over 750,000 Americans use bicycles as their primary means of commuting daily.
-The benefits you get from biking are amazing.
-Here are just a few:
+Biking provides several excellent benefits, including:

-I mean, you absolutely can, but unless you live directly next to your office you’re probably getting a pretty decent workout.
-According to Women’s Health magazine, a 135-pound woman pedaling 12 to 14 miles an hour blasts 488 calories in 60 minutes.
-Boom!
-Plus, your legs will look fabulous.
-Just in time for summer.
+You can walk to work, but unless you live next door to your job, you’re probably getting some decent exercise.
+Women’s Health magazine states that a 135-pound woman can burn 488 calories by pedaling 12 to 14 miles per hour for 60 minutes.
+Not only will you feel amazing, but your legs will look great just in time for summer weather.

 2. You can do it in heels.

-Yes, ideally you should do it in sneakers, but more and more women are biking to work in heels.
+While it is ideal to bike in sneakers, more women are biking to work while wearing heels.
 Heels on bikes?
-That’s madness!
-But according to a number of women, heels are great for bike riding.
-Cyclists were encouraged and challenged to wear their “Sunday best” while biking to work.
-Lauren Gerrie told the Public Bikes Blog, “In fact, it makes wearing heels that much easier because your feet hurt less from not having to walk around.
+That might sound crazy!
+Despite what you might think, a number of women argues that heels are great for bike riding.
+“In fact, it makes wearing heels that much easier because your feet hurt less from not having to walk around.
 I put together my outfits based around the assumption that I will be riding my bike.
 This opens my world of options up tenfold.
 I tell you what, a girl cannot stand/walk around this city in four inch stilettos for that long, but she sure as hell can ride in them for hours on end.”

 5. Your commute won’t kill you or hurt the earth as much.